Yeghro/YEGHRO_NostrLogin/ReadMe.txt

 = Key Features =

+Login
 * One-click login with Nostr browser extensions (NIP-07 compatible)
 * Automatic user registration for new Nostr users
 * Profile synchronization from Nostr metadata
 * Configurable Nostr relay settings

+Import (1.8 and later)
+* Import posts from Nostr to WordPress as posts.
+* Optionally imports comments from Nostr to WordPress as comments.
+* Filter imports using tags and date range.
+* Import into specific categories.
+* Import as draft, publish or private.
+* Imports media from Nostr event and attaches to post.

 == Installation ==

 1. Upload `nostr-login` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu
 3. Go to Settings > Nostr Login to configure relay settings

 == Changelog ==